-This is another obvious one, but I couldn’t not mention my favorite breakfast food.
+This is another obvious one, but I couldn’t not mention every vegan’s favorite breakfast food.
 Oats are naturally gluten-free but may be contaminated with gluten during processing.
 Luckily you can buy gluten-free oats, including at Trader Joe’s, which sells a 2 pound bag of gluten-free rolled oats for like $3.
 In addition to making oatmeal and porridge, I also add oats to smoothies.
 It adds bulk and nutrition, which helps me stay full.

 Canned or Jarred Goods

 My list of canned/jarred goods could easily be longer, but I will limit it to just a few of my faves so I don’t bore you to death.
 I know some of you may be freaking out about canned goods and BPA lining, but the good news is many of these goods are now offered in glass jar form and/or in BPA-free cans.